PhaethonPsychis/gagabank/Cyber-Urban Metaverse.md

 ### The Metaverse Lands
 A Virtual Land registry system is under development to serve a community building platform facilitating social interaction, commerce, and entertainment.

-The cyber-urban metaverse offer a better vision for how societies should unlock the potential of cities using technology.
-The meta-citizen avatar as a powerful participatory entity.
-We we aim to catalyze a conversation with architects, coders, citizens and policymakers about cyber-urban cities, that create greater economic prosperity, participatory, and accountable governance build on open source technologies
+# Its time to build cities
+The cyber-urban metaverse offer a better vision for how societies should develop cities to unlock greater economic prosperity for all.
+Defining that vision is a task too large and too important for any organization to tackle on its own.
+Architects, Policymakers, innovators, companies, universities, civil society organizations, and citizens all need to collaborate in this work.
+But it’s time to begin.
+It’s time to build.